hyperledger-archives/fabric-chaintool-original/README.md

 #### "Appinit" interface

 Every project has an implicit interface: appinit.cci.
-This interface is intended to define the "appinit" or constructor for a given chaincode.
+This interface is intended to define the "init" or constructor function for a given chaincode.
 It is also generally assumed to be not something that needs to be shared with other projects in the same manner that application-level interfaces might, thus we are not concerned about "appinit.cci" name conflicting in the way we care about other interfaces.

-The interface expected to define a message "Appinit" with no RPCs.
+The interface expected to define a message "Init" with no RPCs.
 This message will be assumed to be the argument to the chaincode constructor.

 # Platforms